 We are filmmakers; we understand this happens.
 Send us back your corrected media within 30 days and we will re-author it at a 50% discount.

 Please download our spec sheet by clicking on this question/answer pair (click here!)

 Do you accept HDCAM or other tape-based material?
 Do you transfer to LTO tape?

 At this time we only accept file-based formats.
 We do not lay off to LTO tape.

 My film is in Standard Definition.
 Can I get a DCP?
 Do you make DCPs in 720p?

-We don’t recommend screening in SD or 720p but if your picture is in these resolutions we can convert them to 2K.
-Please note that there will be a noticeable depreciation in quality.
+We don’t recommend screening in SD or 720p but if your picture is in these resolutions we can upconvert them to 2K.
+Please note that, despite considerable advances in technology over the last decade, we cannot guarantee your picture will appreciate in quality.